ChordPro/chordpro/docs/content/ChordPro-Fonts.md

 ChordPro uses _fonts_ for PDF typesetting.
 In the config file fonts are specified for chords, lyrics, page titles and so on.
-For example, in the default config file in section `"pdf"` there is a section `"fonts"` that has a specification for the page titles:
+For example, in the default config file in section `pdf` there is a section `fonts` that has a specification for the page titles:

     title {